Last Updated on August 6, 2022

 Related Post: Fun Things To Do In Silver Lake Michigan

 The majority of the trail is, unsurprisingly, very sandy…although in some parts it does get a little more compact and dirt like.
-We completed it after a morning of rain and I think that made it a little easier as the sand was generally a little harder and not so ‘1 step forward 2 steps back’ like typical dune walking!
+We completed it after a morning of rain.
+I think that made it a little easier as the sand was generally a little harder.
+Not so ‘1 step forward 2 steps back’ like typical dune walking!
 We both hiked in regular shoes (trainers as we call them in England) but they did get COMPLETELY filled up with sand.
-We did pass a couple of people with bare feet, I was tempted to do this too but there were a lot of sticks and tree roots and I didn’t want to hurt my feet if I stepped on one!
+We did pass a couple of people with bare feet, I was tempted to do this too but there were a lot of sticks and tree roots.
+I didn’t want to hurt my feet if I stepped on one!

 From Mt.
 Tom, you can leave trail 8 and take the trail 4 shortcut back to the nature centre.
 It’s all down hill from this point on!
 If you continue on trail 8, it’ll take you to the shores of Lake Michigan and to the main swimming beach in Indiana Dunes State Park.
 If you parked at the nature centre though, it does mean you’ll have a longer trek back to the car!